 Using AIR³ for free flight, it is recommended to keep north at top, combined with the map that is moving with the wind (see “how to include wind into computation”).
 This gives you the best way to center the thermal or to find it back when lost.

 The Thermal Assistant page goal is to assist you to find thermals, not to navigate.
 So, it doesn’t make sense to set the top of the map with bearing or heading at top.
-However, as it is available for other map configuration, you can decide to change the top of the map with Heading at top, Bearing at top or Navigation target at top.
+However, as it is available for other map configuration, you can decide to change the top of the map with Navigation target at top, Bearing at top, Heading at top, Downwind direction at top or Travel direction at top .

 By setting in the map configuration to display airspaces, the airspace whose floor is above the set limit can be deferred.
 Approaching a set distance, the deferred airspace can be displayed.